 Appears in these episodes:

-Edwin speaks on the Farhud and the grim possibility of a similar pogrom in America.
+Edwin speaks on the history of the Farhud and the grim possibility of a similar pogrom in America.

 TheFarhud.com - history of the event and of the official commemoration